compasjs/compas/packages/code-gen/src/experimental/README.md

   - Determine, document and test the strict Typescript & typescript-eslint settings that are supported
   - Determine, document and test the strict ESLint settings that are supported

+### Types & validators

+- The legacy code-gen generates a lot of types that are unused.
+When only the api client is used only the validator input types are needed, but the validated variant is always included as well.
+In cases where the router is used as well, we need both input & output types.
+As a result we should apply the following steps:
+  - Always run the `router` generator before the `apiClient` generator.
+This generator should first register the validated type and then the validator input types
+  - We don't generate types and validators for unused types.
+To enable this `type.includeBaseTypes` and `validator.includeBaseTypes` should be used.
+In most cases this is not necessary, except when you use the generators without `databaase`, `router` or `apiClient` settings.
+- Generating a type should allow at least the following options:
+  - `scenario: "validatorInput" | "validatorOutput"`
+  - `typeOverrides: { file: "ReadableStream" }|{ file: "Blob" }|{ file: "FormData" }"`
+  - Validators always convert `boolean`,`number`, `date` fields to their native type if a string or number is passed
+- Validators are always included for `database` and `apiClient`.
+They can be disabled via `$generator.skipValidatorGeneration`.
+  - The current query builder is already generating correct structures to just pass through.
+  - The performance of an object with array({ length: 1000 }) takes `1/6` of a millisecond.
+Which shouldn't be a major concern.
+  - API client response validation ensures a more expected result.
+And is stricter when the api is not tested.
+We may want to soft fail here instead, not sure yet.
+- The validator generator is always(!) enabled and can be used on demand.

+Necessary API's:

+- `$langCreateInlineType(typeDefinition, { scenario, typeOverrides }): string`
+- `$langCreateRegisteredType(context, typeDefinition, { scenario, typeOverrides, nameSuffix, usedInRelativePath }): string`
+  - Should return import path?
+  - Should return named type.
+- `$langRegisterValidator(context, typeDefinition, { typeOverrides })`